danlou/bert-disambiguation/README.md

 # CoarseWSD-20

 The CoarseWSD-20 dataset is a coarse-grained sense disambiguation built from Wikipedia (nouns only) targetting 2 to 5 senses of 20 ambiguous words.
-It's was specifically designed to provide an ideal setting for evaluating WSD models (e.g. no senses in test sets missing from training), both quantitavely and qualitatively.
+It was specifically designed to provide an ideal setting for evaluating WSD models (e.g. no senses in test sets missing from training), both quantitavely and qualitatively.

 In this repository we share the following versions of the CoarseWSD-20 dataset used in our experiments: